aboli-mahajan/ADM-movie-recommendation/README.txt

 ************************************************************************************************************************

 1. The database has a slight modification.
 We have added columns for username and email address and fixed columns that had incomplete values.

+2. You may try one of the email addresses - "Edwin.Frankel@gmail.com", "Crissy.Siemens@gmail.com" and "Kay.Kriner@gmail.com" for testing menu case 4.

+R&D aspects
+- Developed a genre similarity and rating distance based algorithm for recommendation.
+- Wrote a test code to create a matrix of all movies and the genres they belong to.
+- Deferred using this matrix until the next release for finding similarities between the movies viewed by a user and the ones from the database.